magento/devdocs/src/tools/site-wide-analysis.md

 ## Install

-We've created a [shell script](https://github.com/magento-swat/install-agent-helpers/blob/main/install.sh) to simplify installation.
+We have created a [shell script](https://github.com/magento-swat/install-agent-helpers/blob/main/install.sh) to simplify installation.
 We recommend using the shell script, but you can follow the [manual installation](#manual) method if necessary.

 {:.bs-callout-info}
 After the agent is installed, it will self update when a new release is available.